Overview

 - 5

-Add a waste percentage for extra material.
+Add a waste allowance for cuts and joints.

 - 6